 American Kestrels (Falco sparverius) are skilled at hunting from a perch, dropping down on mice hiding in the grass, grabbing lizards camouflaged in the sand, or preying on insects that catch their eye.

-So when you’ve seen these beautiful falcons, how do you know if you’re seeing the male kestrel or the female kestrel?
+So when you see these beautiful falcons, how do you know if it’s the male kestrel or the female kestrel?

 Identifying These Colorful Falcons

 IntoBirds is here to help you learn how to identify these colorful falcons.

 American Kestrels differ in their looks because they’re sexually dimorphic.